fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ### By End-users
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10BusinessActivities-by%20Endusers.png)

-The top 10 activities of the business scetor (by source and end-users) involved- (1) the use of natural gas, coal, Gas oil, Fuel oil in industrial combustion & (2) the use of Halocarbon bank hfc 134a, Halocarbon used for manufacturing hfc 134a, Halocarbon bank hfc 125, Halocarbon used for manufacturing hfc 125, Halocarbon in products at disposal hfc 134a, Halocarbon bank hfc 32 in refrigeration and air conditioning.
+The top 10 activities of the business sector (by source and end-users) involved- (1) the use of natural gas, coal, Gas oil, Fuel oil in industrial combustion & (2) the use of Halocarbon bank hfc 134a, Halocarbon used for manufacturing hfc 134a, Halocarbon bank hfc 125, Halocarbon used for manufacturing hfc 125, Halocarbon in products at disposal hfc 134a, Halocarbon bank hfc 32 in refrigeration and air conditioning.